collinb424/Flappy-Bird/README.md

 - flappyfunc.c contains all the functions necessary for making the game's logic work properly.
 - flappyfunc.h is the header file that contains the necessary declarations and macros.
-- To play, GCC and Xming is required.
+- To play, the GCC compiler and the Xming display server are required.
 If these requirements are met, then simply clone this repository and type "make" into the           terminal.
 Then type "./flappybird" for the game to pop up as a GUI.
 Press the spacebar to fly the bird and press q to quit.